gentdev/clarity-os/README.md

 This vault is intentionally configured to support clear thinking, explicit decisions, and low-friction execution.
 The setup is minimal by design: few plugins, strict boundaries, and predictable behavior.

-### Core configuration principles

-- Markdown is the source of truth.
-- Structure over automation.
-- Discipline over convenience.
-- No duplication between thinking and execution tools.

-Obsidian is used for project control and sensemaking, not for task management or dashboards.

 ### Key Obsidian settings